User37som/libbitcoin/bx-fetch-header.md

 VALUE] [--height VALUE]

 Info: Get the block header from the specified hash or height.
 Height is
 ignored if both are specified.
-Requires an Obelisk server connection.
+Requires a Libbitcoin/Obelisk server
+connection.

 Options (named):